How to Navigate The Guardianship Process

 Allow Attorney D'Onofrio To Assist You With Guardianship Matters Free of Charge

 When you meet with me to begin the legal process of gaining guardianship, I will review your special needs child's social services documents and guardianship questionnaire.
 Any legal research that must be performed for your specific case will be handled in a timely and efficient manner.
-Once I have reviewed any social service reports, school reports, doctor's and/or psychiatrist's reports, as well as reviewed the information which you provided to me in the guardianship questionnaire, I will file the guardianship petition and the remaining ancillary documents needed.
+Once I have reviewed any social service reports, school reports, doctor's and/or psychiatrist's reports, as well as reviewed the information which you provided to me in the guardianship questionnaire, I will file the guardianship petition and the remaining ancillary documents as required.

 I understand the different elements needed to secure guardianship for parents, relatives or other appropriate parties.
 I offer a wide range of services, including: preparation and service all of the required notices, ensuring all interested parties are aware of the guardianship petition and of any scheduled hearings.

-When it comes to scheduling a hearing with the court, I will file the motions or documents needed to secure a date as soon as possible.
+When it comes to scheduling a hearing with the court, I will file the petition and other documents needed to secure a date as soon as possible.

 Once you have been appointed as guardian, you will need to file an inventory of all of the assets titled to the alleged incapacitated person with the court, including subsequent annual accountings of their estate and of their person.